 San Diego Disability Discrimination Attorney

-We Can Help With Disability Discrimination in California
+We Can Help With Disability Discrimination in the Workplace

 Though workplace discrimination is illegal, it is still an unfortunate reality of today’s work environment.
 To protect workers, the U.S. has put into place a variety of federal and state laws to protect employees from job discrimination.
 These laws offer protection in several areas including hiring, recruitment, firing, training, promotion, pay, and job assignment.